RongYu98/Play-Visualizer/README.md

 **2. Overview:**
 - This is a application meant to simulate a game with player and ball movement.
 - This is not a magic tool that will grant you victory, but rather an aid to help you plan.
 - DISCLAIMER: Team Impomtu is in no way liable for any losses that are incurred with the usage of this application.
-Any and all compliants will not hold under the court of law.
+Any and all compliants will not hold under the scutiny of the court of law.

 **3. Set-Up Configurations:**
 - Download the files, i.e. clone the repo